hanya/pyuno3ext/README.md

 2to3
 --------
 tools/pyuno3ext.py file contains helper function "Execute_2to3" to execute 2to3 tool which helps you to migrate your code into Python 3.
+Copy pyuno3ext.py file into USER/Scripts/python directory and execute "Execute_2to3" function through Tools - Macros - Macro Organizer - Python.

 You can choose a file or content of a directory to analyze on the dialog.
 The result of the analysis will be shown in a Writer document.